The bread that you eat every day has a powerful influence on both your physical and mental health.

-Our courses are based on a set of principles and values that have kept us focused on sharing knowledge and challenging all bakers around the world, in every part of the industry, to consider the impact of the bread we bake and eat – both on us as individuals and on the world around us.
+All of our courses are taught according to a set of principles and values that have kept us focused on sharing knowledge and challenging all bakers around the world, in every part of the industry, to consider the impact of the bread we bake and eat – both on us as individuals and on the world around us.

-We always use scientific evidence, leading our work with a huge research database containing more than 600 studies.
+We always use scientific evidence, leading our work with a comprehensive research database

 Nourishing the gut microbiome